jdecourval/laval-simulator/doc/main.md

 Each core owns a multiplexer which may be pointed toward one of the its 26 neighbours.
 A core may then use its multiplexer to **load** a value from the target core.

+Warning: You may not connect a core to itself.

 Such transfers are synchronized, the loading instruction will not proceed and none of the CPU registers will get affected as long as the target core does not emit a synchronization instruction.
 The same is true for synchronization instructions, a core will block on such instruction until at least one core as fetched a value from it.